clearpathrobotics/nix-ros-base/README.md

 [nix-ros][nixros] flake repository.
 You can iterate on the generator and then run it locally with:
 ```
-poetry install
-poetry run generate -o /path/to/nix-ros
+nix run /path/to/nix-ros-base#generate -o /path/to/nix-ros
 nix develop /path/to/nix-ros#noetic.ros_base.ws
 ```

+However, this will rebuild the module each time the source changes, so for development, it may be more ergonomic to do `poetry install` and then `poetry run generate`.

 This directory also holds various tools that allow interacting with Hydra through a commandline interface or Python class.
 This can, for example be used to control Hydra from a different CI system like Jenkins, Actions, or GitLab CI.
-Use this with `poetry install`, followed by `poetry run hydra`.
+Use this with `poetry run hydra`.

 ### colcon & flags